starwiz-7/codestream/README.md

 </img>

 Codestream is a collaborative web-based code editor.
 It allows one to collaborate with their teammates while writing code.
-Codestream uses codemirror as it'c code editor.
+Codestream uses codemirror as it's code editor.
 It also provides syntax highlighting for many languages.
 <br/>
 <br/>
 <br/>